coetry/reval/readme.md

 the inspiration for this came
 from none other than the brilliant [Guillermo Rauch](https://twitter.com/rauchg/status/1085813324992806913)

-just send a POST request with an object with an expression key:
+just send a POST request with an object that has an expression key:

 ```js
 { expression: 2 + 1 }